imthath-m/mac-setup/ReadMe.md

 # Setting up a new mac

+Default setup is for a professional mac and does not include Setapp, ChatGPT.

+Anyways, all Setapp apps (CleanShot, Clean My Mac, Timing etc) need to be installed manually.

 ### Customization apps and tools to install before setup
 1. Open Brewfile
+2. Uncomment needed apps/tools
-2. Comment out unwanted apps/tools
+3. Comment out unwanted apps/tools

 ### Actual setup
 Run the following commands